-- Lynn Abraham, Sabrina Allan, Jennifer Backer, Rona Berg, Andrea Labov Clark, Roz Edelman, Susan Fisher, Linda Gelfond, JoAnn Goodspeed, Penny Gorman, Teddi Hunter, Ellen Hay Newman, Stephanie Peraffan, Christy Porter, Laura Puopolo, Cynthia Rothman, Mathilde Sanson, Amy Schrader, Carrie Silberman, Jennifer Wendy
+Lynn Abraham, Sabrina Allan, Stephanie Benson, Victoria Weld Bergstrom, Elizabeth Bracken, Michelle Cherande, Andrea Labov Clark, Britt Densmore, Roz Walrath, Susan Fisher, Joan Fishman, Penny Gorman, Donna Gray, Randi Levy, Ellen Hay Newman, Christy Porter, Cynthia Rothman, Mathilde Sanson, Amy Schrader, Carrie Silberman, Chang Spaide, Linda Rothenberg Stein

-- The New York Society Library* Founded in 1754, the NYSL is the oldest Library in New York and is open to all for reading and reference with circulation by subscription.
-The Library is committed to literacy and has public school-based education and community outreach programs in New York City.
+The New York Society Library Founded in 1754, the NYSL is the oldest Library in New York and is open to all for reading and reference with circulation by subscription.
+Operating under the fiscal sponsorship of the New York Society Library, Project Cicero is entitled to 501(c)(3) benefits.

-- Vornado Realty Trust* provides the Distribution Center as well as book boxes and extensive storage facilities.
+Vornado Realty Trust Vornado provides the Distribution Center as well as boxes and extensive storage facilities.

 News Corp has underwritten box and book transportation through generous grants.